-About your credit score
+About credit scores

-It’s a vital part of your credit health.
+It’s a vital part of credit health.

-When lenders order your credit report,
+When lenders order a credit report,

 they can also buy a credit score that’s based on the information in the report.